Basis

 Note that the above example executes the type list(int) as a function.

-You must prefix a variable with ! if the variable needs to be copied.
-You must also prefix free variables in a term-level define with ! if they cannot be copied for free.
+You must prefix a variable with ! at its definition site if the variable may need to be copied.
+Likewise, if a free variable captured by a term-level define cannot be copied for free, that free variable must have been defined with the ! prefix.

 The prefix ! is unnecessary if the variable can be copied for free.